Analysis: Why is Israel’s military killing so many of its own?

 Israel was shocked, as the civilians, for a change, were Israeli civilians, not Palestinians who are regularly killed by armed Israeli soldiers and police.
 But how could soldiers shoot people who were so non-soldierlike?
 Shirtless, to show they had no weapons; in civilian trousers; carrying a makeshift white flag, a symbol of surrender and peace; and speaking in Hebrew?

-Under pressure of its stunned citizens, the Israeli military will certainly investigate all circumstances in detail, but some things are clear.
+Under pressure from its stunned citizens, the Israeli military will certainly investigate all circumstances in detail, but some things are clear.

 Even in the heat of battle killing of civilians, especially ones displaying intent to give themselves up may indicate several unwanted issues that mar the operational performance of any army.
 These include a lack of proper training to distinguish between combatants and non-combatants; blatant disregard for the lives of the purported enemy showing intent to surrender; and extreme battle stress without psychological support for war-weary soldiers.